Sponsorships

 Importantly, the Alaska SPCA is Musher Friendly — supporting Alaska’s sled dog community with accessible care and resources.
 Together, PDW and the Alaska SPCA are partnering to expand veterinary services for the mushing community, strengthening care for canine athletes both on and off the trail.

-Major Sponsor of Denali Park Kennels
+Major Contributor to Denali Park Kennels

 Denali National Park Kennels hold a one-of-a-kind place within the National Park Service.
-As the last working sled dog kennel in the parks system, it introduces millions of visitors to the heritage of mushing each year — preserving a tradition that is deeply woven into Alaska’s history.
+As the only working sled dog kennel in the parks system, it introduces millions of visitors to the heritage of mushing each year — preserving a tradition that is deeply woven into Alaska’s history.

 🐾 Yes, there’s a live Puppy Cam!